 - Added a capability to connect an event group to other system objects, particularly to the queue.
 This offers a way to wait for messages from multiple queues with just a single system call.
 Refer to the section Connecting an event group to other system objects for details.
-Example project that demonstrates that technique is also available: examples/queue_eventgrp_conn. - PIC32 Interrupts: this isn't a mandatory anymore to use kernel-provided macros tn_soft_isr() or tn srs_isr(): interrupts can be defined with standard way too: this particular ISR will use task's stack instead of interrupt stack, therefore it takes much more RAM and works a bit faster.
+Example project that demonstrates that technique is also available: examples/queue_eventgrp_conn. - PIC32 Interrupts: this isn't a mandatory anymore to use kernel-provided macros tn_p32_soft_isr() or tn_p32_srs_isr(): interrupts can be defined with standard way too: this particular ISR will use task's stack instead of interrupt stack, therefore it takes much more RAM and works a bit faster.
 There are no additional constraints on ISR defined without kernel-provided macro: in either ISR, you can call the same set of kernel services.
-Refer to the page Interrupts for details. - Priority 0 is now allowed to use by application (in the original TNKernel, it was reserved for the timer task, but TNeoKernel does not have timer task) - Application is now available to specify how many priority levels does it need for, it helps to save a bit of RAM.
-For details, refer to TN_PRIORITIES_CNT. - Added example project examples/queue that demonstrates the pattern on how to use queue together with fixed memory pool effectively.
+Refer to the page Interrupts for details. - Priority 0 is now allowed to use by application (in the original TNKernel, it was reserved for the timer task, but TNeoKernel does not have timer task)